Sovereign-Labs/sovereign-book/src/build-a-module.md

 configuration and is responsible for making sure that any state values in your module are initialized (if necessary).
 Since `genesis` is only called once, you don't need to worry about efficiency.
-However, you do need to be careful not to do anything non-determinstic.
+However, you do need to be careful not to do anything non-deterministic.
 That means no network requests, and no use of randomness!

 As you can see, the `genesis` function gets passed a user-defined `Config` value.
 As a module author, you can put anything you want here.
 Deployers of your rollup will need to instantiate the config at genesis, and you can use it to do initialization.
-If your module doesn't need configuring, you can juse use the empty type `()`.
+If your module doesn't need configuring, you can just use the empty type `()`.

 `genesis` also accepts an argument which implements the `GenesisState` trait.